jrasmusson/ios-professional-course/Password-Reset/6-Lost-Focus-Interactions/README.md

 Good stuff.
 At this point we've detected the loss of focus and sent that text back to our view controller.

-## How the validation logic is going to work
+## How the custom validation logic is going to work

 ![](images/3.png)